httpwg/http-extensions/draft-ietf-httpbis-connect-tcp.md

 # Operational Considerations

+## Avoiding HTTP/1.1

+While this specification is fully functional under HTTP/1.1, performance-sensitive deployments SHOULD use HTTP/2 or HTTP/3 instead.
+When using HTTP/1.1:

+* Each CONNECT request requires a new TCP and TLS connection, imposing a higher cost in setup latency, congestion control convergence, CPU time, and data transfer.
+* It may be difficult to implement the recommended unclean shutdown signals ({{closing-connections}}), as many TLS libraries do not support injecting TLS Alerts.
+* The number of active connections through each client may be limited by the number of available TCP client ports, especially if:
+  - The client only has one IP address that can be used to reach the proxy.
+  - The client is shared between many parties, such as when acting as a gateway or concentrator.
+  - The proxied connections are often closed by the destination.
+This causes the client to initiate closure of the client<->proxy connection, leaving the client in a TIME-WAIT state for up to several minutes.

+## Gateway Compatibility

 Templated TCP proxies can make use of standard HTTP gateways and path-routing to ease implementation and allow use of shared infrastructure.
 However, current gateways might need modifications to support TCP proxy services.
 To be compatible, a gateway must:

 * support Extended CONNECT (if acting as an HTTP/2 or HTTP/3 server).